wendlers/pyscmpd/README.md

 Usage
 -----

-In the main directory start "pyscmpd" with:
+In the main directory start "pyscmpd" daemon with:

-	./pyscmpd
+	./pyscmpd start

+A default configuration is created under "~/.pyscmpd/pyscmp.conf".

+The log output of the daemon could be viewd by:

+	tail -f ~/.pyscmpd/pyscmpd.log

-Then connect to the daemon on port "9900", e. g. with ncmcpp:
+Now you should be able to connect to the daemons default port 9900, e. g. with ncmcpp:

 	ncmpcpp -p 9900

+To stop the daemon use:

+	./pyscmpd stop

-__Note:__To change basic "pyscmpd" settings, or add the list of your favorite users to browse, edit __etc/pyscmpd.conf__.
+To change the basic "pyscmpd" settings, or add/modify the list of your favorite users to browse, edit the "[favorites]" section in "~/.pyscmpd/pyscmp.conf".
+The format used for favorite users is:

+	<category>: <user1>, <user2>, ...

+<category> is then shown in the browser as toplevel folder containing all the users
+specified.

+Each time "~/.pyscmpd/pyscmp.conf" is modified, the daemon needs to be restarted by:

+	./pyscmpd restart

+__Note:__ an example configuration could be found in "./etc/pyscmpd.conf".